nerdsandwords/poynter-pdf/README.md

 # The classic CAR manual: When Nerds and Words Collide

-The 59 pages of _**When Nerds and Words Collide**: Reflections on the Development of Computer Assisted Reporting_ were first published in 1999 [The Poynter Institute](http://www.poynter.org).
-But its insights into the work of computer-assisted investigative journalism remain true more than 15 years later:
+_**When Nerds and Words Collide**: Reflections on the Development of Computer Assisted Reporting_, was first published as a 59-page manual in 1999 by [the Poynter Institute](http://www.poynter.org).
+But its insights into the work of computer-assisted investigative journalism remain just as true more than 15 years later:

 From [its introduction](https://www.documentcloud.org/documents/757701#document/p8):